EXCLUSIVE-Deforestation of Brazilian savanna surged some 25% in a year, sources say

 Such an increase would mean more than 10,000 square kilometers (3,861 square miles) of forest and other native savanna vegetation were destroyed in the 12 months, the most since 2015.

+President-elect Luiz Inacio Lula da Silva, who takes office on Jan.
+1, has pledged to end deforestation in the country by 2030, with plans to reverse Bolsonaro's policies and strengthen environmental law enforcement.

 Scientists liken the Cerrado to an upside-down forest because its plants sink deep roots into the ground to survive intense dry seasons.
-Destroying this habitat rich in plant and animal species also sends large amounts of carbon dioxide into the atmosphere, driving climate change.
+Destroying this biome rich in plant and animal species sends large amounts of carbon dioxide into the atmosphere, driving climate change.

-The Cerrado neighbors the Amazon rainforest in central Brazil, occupying more than 2 million square kilometers – an area larger than Mexico.

 With the advance of Brazil's agricultural frontier since the 1970s, much of the Cerrado has been cut down to raise cattle and grow soybeans and corn, destroying roughly half of the savanna's native vegetation.

+Under Brazil's forestry code, landowners in the Cerrado can deforest up to 80% of their land legally, depending on the location, compared with 20% in the Amazon.
+But the vast majority of the deforestation remains illegal as many farmers skip bureaucratic process of getting permits to clear their legal quota.

-Advisors to President-elect Luiz Inacio Lula da Silva, who takes office on Jan.
-1, have met with the soy industry to discuss a to stop deforestation in the Cerrado savanna, modeled on a similar agreement for the Amazon.
+Advisors to Lula have met with the soy industry representatives to discuss a to stop deforestation in the Cerrado savanna, modeled on a similar agreement for the Amazon.

+"Consumers of agricultural products, especially beef and soy, have a lot of difficulty knowing the origin of their products," said Yuri Salmona, director of the Brazilian non-profit Cerrados Institute.

 The sources discussed Cerrado deforestation data from Brazil's PRODES program, which produces annual data that is far more accurate than rapid alert data published on a weekly and monthly basis.